Like Netflix. Like a magazine. You can keep it for just one month. The startup ushers in an era of electric cars as a service and not as a product.

 Canoo describes the interiors as "a loft on wheels," with the seats developed as comfortable sofas and armchairs.
 There are no futuristic infotainment systems: the owner's smartphones or tablets are simply placed inside the dashboard.
 A real "service car".

-The vehicle is built on a "skateboard" frame which contains all the mechanical components.
-This easily allows Canoo to upgrade the car with different looks and carriages, as well as maximizing interior space.
+The vehicle is built on a "skateboard" chassis which contains all the mechanical components.
+This easily allows Canoo to upgrade the car with different looks and carriages, as well as maximize interior space.

-The range of Canoo is 400km, and a fast system allows you to load a vehicle to 80% in 30 minutes.
+Canoo's range is 400km, and a fast system allows a vehicle to be charged to 80% in 30 minutes.

 The first set-up will see a single electric motor capable of delivering 300 horsepower, but the chassis will also allow two-motor versions (positioned at the two ends of the vehicle).